This two-worded dialogue with the three pounds of grey blubber that was my

 Sadly, ‘trying not to forget’ is one of my disqualified projects that are still trying to claim control of my MS-ridden body 13.5 years post-diagnosis.
-So naturally, when asked to describe memory issues, I say with a poker face, “I cannot remember!” only to realise the pun while watching a film about dogs five hours later.
+So naturally, when asked to describe impaired cognition issues in MS, I say with a poker face, “I cannot remember!” only to realise the pun while watching a film about dogs five hours later.

-My otherwise zealously executed attempts failed to return to my positively inspired attributes the past four or five weeks.
+My otherwise zealously executed attempts to return to more positively inspired attributes have failed to satisfy me the past four or five weeks.
 So please, bear with me as I try to untangle above mentioned blubbery MS-mess with you as my weeks feel rather Trumpian, where one day in the life of #45 feels like a year to the rest of the world.
 And in a similar nonsensical Trumpian fashion, things go equally off-script every second sentence.

 Long story short, I think I lost my Zen.